Skip to main content

 Because the market doesn't care what you want — it only responds when you know exactly what you're looking for.

-The short answer: A custom stock screener setup built around your specific strategy will outperform any generic scan every time.
-Here’s exactly how to build one in Scanz — from translating your playbook into filter conditions, to letting it hunt for you while you stay focused.
+The short answer: A custom stock screener setup that’s built around your specific strategy will outperform a generic scan every time.
+Here’s exactly how to build one in Scanz that translates your trade setups into filter conditions and hunts for you while you stay focused.

 The Problem with “Generic Scans”

-You ever load up a scanner that promises “hot stocks now” or “top movers” and just get a random mess of tickers you’d never touch?
+Have you ever loaded up a scanner that promises “hot stocks now” or “top movers” and just get a random mess of tickers you’d never touch?

 Generic scans are like generic workouts: maybe they hit the right muscle… or maybe you just pull something.

-What changed the game for me wasn’t having a scanner — it was when I built one that mirrored my playbook.
+What changed the game for me wasn’t having a scanner — it was when I built one that mirrored my desired trade setups.

 Not someone else’s.
 Not some guru’s.
 Mine.

-Today I’m going to walk you through exactly how to do that using Scanz, and how you can finally automate your edge so it finds you — before the crowd does.
+Today I’m going to walk you through exactly how to do that using Scanz, and how you can finally automate your edge so it finds you — before the crowd catches on.

 Step 1: Know Your Setup Like You Know Your Morning Coffee